Farming Village

 Rare and Minority Breeds

-These breeds will be shown and paraded throughout the long weekend, with 79 different breeds attending each year.
+Rare and minority breeds will be shown and paraded throughout the long weekend, with 79 different breeds attending each year.

-Sunday is a Rare Breed Focus Day and will still largely highlight the Rare and Minority Breeds within the Grand Parade that day.
+Sunday is however, the Rare Breed focus day and will still largely highlight Rare and Minority Breeds within the Grand Parade that day.
+There is a RBST Watchlist Pairs Interbreed Championship also held on Sunday.

 Young Handlers

-Through various dedicated classes, the Show aims to inspire the next generation to get involved in the future of rare breed survival.
+Through various dedicated classes, the show aims to inspire the next generation to get involved in the future of rare breed survival.

 You’ll be in awe as young farmers and handlers take to the ring with their pigs, cattle and sheep, proudly showing them off on all three days of the Show.